 File types

 A filter for choosing which type of files to search; the filter applies to all Look in settings.
 Choose the appropriate filter from the drop-down list.
 The text field is editable, to let you add your own filters.
-Use the \ character to indicate zero or more unknown characters of the filters, and the ? character to indicate one unknown character.
+Use the character to indicate zero or more unknown characters of the filters, and the ? character to indicate one unknown character.

 Stop

-Stops an ongoing search.
+• Stops an ongoing search.
 This button is only available during an ongoing search.

+Close

 Closes the dialog box.
 An ongoing search must be stopped first.

+Find Next

 Finds the next occurrence of the specified search string.

+Replace

+• Replaces the found string and finds the next occurrence of the specified search string.

+Replace All

+Saves all files and replaces all found strings that match the search string.

+Skip file

+• Skips the occurrences in the current file.